View Transitions API: Smooth DOM Animations in JavaScript

 }

-For cross-document transitions, the browser simply does a normal navigation if it doesn’t support the API — @view-transition { navigation: auto } has no effect on unsupported browsers.
+For cross-document transitions, the browser simply does a normal navigation if it does not support the API — @view-transition { navigation: auto } has no effect on unsupported browsers, so pages degrade gracefully.

 // Minimal SPA router with view transitions